If employees are the heart of your small business, paying them accurately and on time could very well be what keeps things ticking.

 You can ease this administrative burden and take advantage of payroll expertise when you outsource payroll.

 SurePayroll simplifies the complexities of payroll for small business.
-With SurePayroll, you can run payroll and calculate taxes in a few easy steps, from wherever you are.
+With SurePayroll, you can run payroll and calculate taxes in a few simple steps, from wherever you are.
 Then get right back to your business, customers and employees.

 Step 3: Calculate Employee Pay

-The exact steps you’ll take to run payroll for employees will depend on factors such as industry regulations, and state and local laws.
+The exact steps you’ll take to run payroll for employees will depend on factors such as industry regulations, and federal, state and local laws.
 Generally, you will start by calculating each employee’s gross pay.

 Gross pay is the income an employee earns before payroll tax and other deductions.
+Gross pay includes an employee’s base pay, as well as other payments like bonuses and commissions.

 Hourly